TOP 13 PLACES FOR THE BEST WINGS IN BUFFALO

 Gabriel’s is the kind of pub you could only find in Allentown – one of Buffalo’s oldest neighborhoods and the city’s creative quarter filled with historic architecture, public art and a host of galleries, bars, nightclubs and restaurants.

 Gene’s also delivers a delicious twist on the Buffalo wing by taking its partnership with blue cheese to a whole new level.
-The McCarthy’s-style wing features a sauce that combines blue cheese with hot and BBQ flavors.
+The McCarthy’s-style wing features a sauce that combines blue cheese with hot and BBQ flavors, making it one of the top wings around town.
 It’s topped with crumbly blue cheese and served with a side of blue cheese.
 At Gene’s, when they say #NeverRanch, they mean it.

 The Gaelic sign greeting customers walking into the Blackthorn Restaurant & Pub says it all – “Cead Mile Failte” or “a hundred thousand welcomes.”
 Irish heritage, warmth, wit and hospitality abound in this Seneca Street establishment, from the Celtic music to portions of the bar imported from the Old Sod.